microsoftgraph/microsoft-graph-docs-contrib/concepts/security-authorization.md

 - In a web browser, go to this URL, and sign in as a tenant administrator.
 The dialog box shows the list of permission the application requires, as specified in the application registration portal.
 Choose **OK** to grant the application these permissions.

    > [!NOTE]
-> This step grants permissions to the application - not to users.
-This means that all users belonging to the Azure AD tenant that use this application will be granted these permissions - even non-admin users.
+   > This step grants permissions to the application, not to users.
+This means that all users belonging to the Azure AD tenant that use this application will be granted these permissions&mdash;even non-admin users.

 ## Assign Azure AD roles to users